 Columbus Folk Music Society

-The Columbus Folk Music Society (CFMS) is a nonprofit society committed to folk traditions and its modern day singer-songwriter forms and the people who want to share in them.
+The Columbus Folk Music Society (CFMS) is a nonprofit society committed to promoting traditional and contemporary folk music, dance and storytelling.
 We are a membership organization that provides:

 The society's goals include, but are not limited to, the following:

 Our members come from all walks of life – we are accountants, tradespeople, teachers, photographers, lawyers and members of all ages.
 We are folk musicians, singer/songwriters, dancers, storytellers, poets, historians, performers and listeners.

 Our diversity is what makes our Society a strong, local touchstone.
 We welcome everyone with respect.
 In this way, we encourage the broadening of folk art knowledge, its performance, preservation and public awareness.

 A 26 U.S.C.
 501 (c) (3) Organization

 Incorporated in the State of Ohio, the Columbus Folk Music Society, Inc. also has a 501 (c) 3 nonprofit status and is listed with the IRS for tax deductible charitable contributions.

 We are also part of The Columbus Foundation's The Giving Store community program and are eligible for donations by credit card made through The Columbus Foundation website www.columbusfoundation.org.

 We also receive other foundation and local corporate support as well as work with various service groups in Central Ohio.
 This allows us to fulfill our mission of expanding awareness of and appreciation for the folk arts in Central Ohio.

 Formed in 1991 and dedicated to preserving and advancing the folk arts, the Columbus Folk Music Society started with a core group of folk lovers who wanted to share their love and knowledge of the folk arts.